wnielson/Plex-Bandwidth-Monitor/README.md

 This works by listening to all outbound TCP traffic (using the `pcap` library).
 When a new stream request is observed in the `PMS` logs, the destiation IP address **and port** are used to create a packet filter.
-As packest are sent to the client at that IP address and port, the bytes are counted and used to calculate the effective bandwidth every second.
+As packets are sent to the client at that IP address and port, the bytes are counted and used to calculate the effective bandwidth every second.